Authorization Data Model

 Data Permissions

-- Enable access to data.
+- Enable access to data sets, data structures, and data sources.

 - Cannot be modified by users.